ILLIXR/ILLIXR/docs/monado_illixr_runtime_overview.md

 As specified by [_OpenXR_][21], the OpenXR application initializes the OpenXR runtime by reading a
     configuration JSON file pointed to by an environment variable and loads the OpenXR runtime, which is Monado in this case, as a shared library into its address space.
-Consult the OpenXR specifications and the OpenXR-SDK from Khronous Group for more details.
+Consult the OpenXR specifications and the OpenXR-SDK from Khronos Group for more details.

 ## Monado Device Probe and ILLIXR Initialization